zrsroxanne/RSZhou_IFN_tacs/README.md

 ---

 ## 📜 Citation
-If you use this code or find our research helpful, please cite our work:
+If you find this work or the code helpful for your research, please cite it as follows:

+@article{zhao2025functional,
+  title={Functional Hierarchy Disruption: A Mechanistic Link to Cognitive Decline and Treatment Targets in Alzheimer’s Disease}, year={2025}, doi={10.21203/rs.3.rs-8184263/v1}, journal={Research Square}, note={Preprint}
+}

 ## ✉️ Contact
 For questions regarding the code or data, please open an issue or contact the project lead.